Telemetered Water Data Project

 Why is this project needed?
-At present, in California we don’t have basic information about how much water is in a river, how water much is being used, when, and by whom.
+At present, in California we don’t have basic information about how much water is in a river, how much water is being used, when, and by whom.
 This lack of basic information makes it incredibly difficult to i) effectively administer existing water rights; ii) ensure sufficient water supply, particularly for small water systems; and iii) maintain ecological requirements.
-Having accurate water data is critically needed by state and local agencies to mitigate conflict, enhance water storage and recharge during wet-years, and ensure protections for communities and ecosystems.
+Having accurate water data is critically needed by state and local agencies to align interests, enhance water storage and recharge during wet-years, and ensure protections for communities and ecosystems.

 This two-year project includes four main tasks, described briefly below.

 Task 1.
 Learning from Others.
 The Consortium will be conducting analyses of telemetered water monitoring networks in regions within California, as well as in other states, and countries.
 Results of this analysis will serve as the initial basis for recommendations developed in tasks 2 and 3.

 Task 2.
 Developing Watershed-Specific Recommendations.
 Working in partnership with water managers, landowners, interested parties, and others, the Consortium will work with local community members to understand their watershed, existing water management issues, and existing data collection networks and co-develop recommendations for the development of watershed-specific telemetered data networks.

 Task 3.
 Developing Scalable Recommendations.
 Understanding that California is a diverse state with watersheds as varied and unique as the individuals within then, the Consortium will work with a technical advisory committee to understand how the watershed-specific recommendations might be applicable in other watersheds within the state, as well as limitations to those recommendations.
 This information will be used to develop more broadly scalable recommendations and/or questions to consider for the development of telemetered water data networks in watershed throughout California.